-Elaine Marie Ghosh, Executive Director Elaine began her career in 1974 as a financial analyst with Citibank N.A. and served as a banker for 10 years.
+Regretfully Elaine passed away on November 28th, 2013.
+She began her career in 1974 as a financial analyst with Citibank N.A. and served as a banker for 10 years.
 In 2004/05 she was the Consultant for all administrative functions & Facility Manager for the start-up India operations of Macromedia Research and Development.
 She also ran a Premises Consultancy and among other projects, set up the head office of Ujjivan Financial Services Pvt.
 Ltd, a microfinance company that provides financial services to urban poor women.
 In 2007 she started Parinaam Foundation as a non-profit Section 25 company to provide social services to poor urban families.
-She is a strong environmentalist with a special interest in water and tree conservation.
+She was a strong environmentalist with a special interest in water and tree conservation.

 He is presently the CEO of the Indus Group of Schools in Bangalore, Pune and Hyderabad.